2026-2027 Music Season

 The Canticle Singers return for a festive holiday concert, filled with new music and old favorites.

-The GRAMMY-nominated ensemble of women’s and treble voices offers their winter tour program Frost and Fire.
+The GRAMMY-nominated ensemble of women’s and treble voices offers their winter tour program entitled Zero Summer, featuring both traditional and contemporary works.
 Please note this is a ticketed event and will not be livestreamed.
 Tickets available here.

 A Festival of Nine Lessons and Carols